marcelormendes/ecommerce-micro-marcelo/README.md

 # eCommerce Microservices - Marcelo

-This project consists of a suite of microservices that together create a robust eCommerce platform.
+This project consists of a suite of microservices that together create a mini eCommerce platform.
 The application is developed using NestJS and TypeScript, with a focus on modular design and scalability.
 Each service is designed to be independently deployable and scalable, offering high availability and resilience.

 ## Services